-Every time Pavlov rang his bells, the dogs produce salvia because they associate the bells with food.
-They associated the sound with food, even if there were no food there.
-The sound of the bell was after a while enough for the dog to respond in a certain way.
+Every time Pavlov rang his bells, the dogs produced salvia because they associated the bells with food.
+They associated the sound with food, even if there was no food.
+The sound of the bell was, after a while, enough for the dog to respond in a certain way.

 For example, the topic of radiation, electromagnetic fields and such.
 If a person on the internet presents themself in a “smart” way, most people will believe their writing.
 A good example is the topic of Electromagnetic Hypersensitivity.
-The conspiracy theories are often blaming some evil group responsible for a complex issue.
+Conspiracy theories often blame some evil group responsible for a complex issue.
 This is an oversimplification.
-The solution to a complex problem is never an oversimplified wrong explanation about some evil group controlling people.
+The solution to a complex problem is never an oversimplified, wrong explanation about some evil group controlling people.
 No, The answer is correct knowledge about many different categories.
 Categories like; Traumas, psychology, science and cognitive bias.

-There are, unfortunately, a lot of conspiracy theories about Cell phones and EMF.
+Unfortunately, there are many conspiracy theories about Cell phones and EMF.
 People believing these wild stories can sometimes feel stress responses in their bodies.
-The stress responses are accurate, but not because OF the phones, but because of their fear.
-Knowledge is your best friend in cases like these. conspiracies, on the other hand, don’t help you.
+The stress responses are accurate, not because OF the phones, but because of their fear.
+In cases like these, knowledge is your best friend.
+Conspiracies, on the other hand, don’t help you.

 What is Cognitive bias?

-Cognitive bias is in various ways how the brain makes mistakes.
-They are ways for the mind to think unlogical and irrational.
+Cognitive bias is, in various ways, how the brain makes mistakes.
+They are ways for the mind to think unlogical and irrationally.
 With electromagnetic Hypersensitivity, confirmation bias is activated.
-A person may have tension in their bodies, and they want an explanation.
+People may have tension in their bodies and want an explanation.
 And along comes a conspiracy theory that tells them about all their feelings and matches it will cell phones.
 Here a confirmation bias is in play.
-The cell phones get the blame for something else.
+Cell phones get the blame for something else.
 Sometimes people have Implicit Memory or suppressed traumas, and they are struggling.
-Then electromagnetic hypersensitivity comes along, and it is a match for them, unfortunately.
+Then electromagnetic Hypersensitivity comes along, and it is a match for them, unfortunately.
 It feels good to blame something and identify a source, but it is not the correct source.

-IT is normal to have tension if you have unresolved traumas in your body.
-This type of stress response, as mention comes to the surface from time to time.
+It is normal to have tension if you have unresolved traumas in your body.
+As mentioned, this type of stress response comes to the surface from time to time.
 And have nothing to do with cell phones!
-The electromagnetic hypersensitivity only backwards rationalizes the feelings of trauma, tensions and stress.
+The electromagnetic Hypersensitivity only backwards rationalizes the feelings of trauma, tension and stress.

-How do you cure the electromagnetic Hypersensitivity and get rid of it?
+How do you cure electromagnetic Hypersensitivity and get rid of it?

 What is cognitive Behavioural Therapy – CBT?

 This is when specific behaviour affects your thoughts and vice versa.
-It was explained well in the jealousy post about chasing “evidence” for suspicious behaviour, only to reinforce Jealousy’s feeling.
+It was explained well in the jealousy post about chasing “evidence” for suspicious behaviour, only to reinforce Jealousy feelings.
 Anyway, this also applies to chasing the fear of electromagnetic Hypersensitivity.
-If you want to AVOID cell phones for examples, you send a signal to Amygdala that you are flighting from a threat.
-It is activating the fight and flight response.
+Suppose you want to AVOID cell phones; for example, signal to your Amygdala that you are flying from a threat.
+It activates the fight and flight response.
 Now CBT is usually a good thing, just like a placebo.
-But both Placebo and CBT can turn around to the opposite, such as Nocebo and CBT went wrong.
-The good news here is that CBT done right is one way to treat electromagnetic fields’ phobia.
-The trick here is doing it Gradually, but first thing first.
+But both Placebo and CBT can turn to the opposite, such as Nocebo and CBT went wrong.
+The good news here is that CBT done right, is one way to treat electromagnetic field phobia.
+The trick here is doing it Gradually but first thing first.

 Identify all your fears of electromagnetic Hypersensitivity by writing it all down!

 In cognitive behavioural therapy, CBT, it is popular to identify your feelings, thoughts, bodily sensations, and actions.
-The reason for this is to differentiate and see a more nuanced picture of your problem and situation.
-So this is what you are going to do if you have difficulty with electromagnetic hypersensitivity.
+This is to differentiate and see a more nuanced picture of your problem and situation.
+So you will do this if you have difficulty with electromagnetic Hypersensitivity.
 Write down where the different nuances belong.
-For example, if you feel stress by being on your phone, write down how it is.
-Do you push it further away from you or do you turn it on aeroplane mode?
+For example, if you feel stressed by being on your phone, write down how it is.
+Do you push it further away from you, or do you turn it on aeroplane mode?
 This then belongs to your column that describes behaviour.
-Another question to ask yourself is, do you feel more afraid of cellphones or computers?
+Another question is, do you feel more afraid of cell phones or computers?
 Can you sleep with a phone off but next to you etc.?
-Write everything down and try to systematize as much as you can about the problematic situations.
+Write everything down and try to systematize the problematic situations as much as possible.

 Gradually Expose yourself to the things you are afraid of.

-If you have done your homework by writing all details down, about where you are afraid and how you behave and so on, you are ready for the next step.
+If you have done your homework by writing down all the details about where you are afraid and how you behave, you are ready for the next step.
 It is recommended to write down a scale between 1 to 100 how much intensity you would give your problems.
 For example, if you get a headache by talking on the phone, write how many headaches are from 1 to 100.
 This is to see progress and gain more control over the situation increasingly.

-With time you expose yourself to all the thing you are afraid of, starting with the slightest fear.
-For example, start by sleeping in the same room as the turned-off phone is.
-Then you sleep with the phone on aeroplane mode.
-After a while, you go to sleep with the phone on, but far away.
+With time you expose yourself to all the things you are afraid of, starting with the slightest fear.
+For example, start by sleeping in the same room as the turned-off phone.
+Then you sleep with the phone in aeroplane mode.
+After a while, you sleep with the phone on, but far away.
 Then move then have the phone closer to your bed.
 This is an example of exposure therapy.
 Gradually mastering more and being exposed to what you are afraid of.

 Other Self-help methods to use directly on Electromagnetic Hypersensitivity.

-Pstec: This is a technology called percussive suggestion technique, and by using this technology, you can neutralize fear.
+Posted: This technique is called the percussive suggestion technique, and using this technology can neutralize fear.
 If it comes back up, keep using it.
-You might find out that other related issues come to the surface as well.
+You might find out that other related issues also come to the surface.